twinklebob/twinklebob.co.uk/_drafts/helping-malcolm.md

 published: true
 category: case-study
 tags:
+- Case_Study
+- Organise
-- Template
+- Project_Management
-image: /assets/pxfuel-qsowr-1024x768.jpg
+image: /assets/post-images/2020/pexels-andrea-piacquadio-3778964.jpg
-author: davidlumm
+author: mattshewbridge
 ---

 Every small company has a Malcolm.
 You know Malcolm!
 Malc!
 The guy who understands how everything works and where everything is.
 He knows all the software systems inside out (partly because he built a lot of them).
 He’s familiar with all of their foibles, and gives them the proverbial tap when they don’t work properly.
 Malcolm is indispensable!
 And that can be a problem.